Featuring: Juanell Glotzbach, Activities Director, Knollwood Life Plan Community

 “It takes training, and there are tricks of the trade.
-But really, it’s a million little things that keep residents engaged.” says Juanell Glotzbach, Activities Director at Knollwood Military Retirement Community, and a Ceca Award Honoree.
+But really, it’s a million little things that keep residents engaged.” says Juanell Glotzbach, Activities Director at Knollwood Life Plan Community, and a Ceca Award Honoree.

 Juanell was born a caregiver.
 She grew up in a large family in the small town of Mulberry, Arkansas.
 Cared for by her mother and five older siblings, she in turn, helped them care for her five younger brothers and sisters.
 And she learned to care for her grandmother, who had dementia and was continually being moved between relative’s homes, which was very confusing for her.
 Caregiving was just part of family life.

 Juanell left Mulberry for Utah, and then headed east to be a nanny in Maryland, caring for one-year old twins.
 As they grew, she’d take the children every day with her to volunteer in a near-by nursing home.
 Residents and management alike loved the trio.
 They recognize Juanell’s talent, and recruited and trained her as an activities professional.
 Today, she shares stories about her tradecraft, and some of the little things she does for the residents in her charge.

 “One-on-one time is the best part,” explains Juanell.